Codered9/Zetgo/README.md

-This is a Frontend Project assigned for Internshala internship.
+This is a Frontend Project assigned for Internshala Internship.

 ## Getting Started